Kincumber South - Bensville - Empire Bay

 Kincumber South - Bensville - Empire Bay is bounded by the suburb of Kincumber in the north, the suburb of MacMasters Beach and The Scenic Road in the east, the locality of Bouddi, Maitland Bay Drive and the localities of Killcare and Daleys Point in the south and St Huberts Island and the suburb of Davistown in the west.

 Bensville is named after Benjamin Davis, a member of the locally famous shipbuilding clan.
 Empire Bay was originally known as Sorrento, with the name being changed in 1908 to avoid confusion with Sorrento in Victoria.
-Kincumber South shares its name or
+Kincumber South shares its name origin with Kincumber, which is thought to be named from an Aboriginal word meaning 'old man' or 'towards the rising sun'.

 hectares (11 Km2)